EfrainRodriguez/Haas-MQTT-MTConnect-Adapter/README.md

 # MTConnect Adapter for Haas

-This Node js project creates an MTConnect adapter to fetch machine status data from a Haas CNC Machine via RS-232, and send the status data to an MTConnect agente client.
+This Node js project creates an MTConnect adapter to fetch machine status data from a Haas CNC Machine via RS-232, and it sends the status data to an MTConnect agente client.

 ## Install